Clemson University: College of Architecture, Art and Construction

+College of Arts and Humanities

+The College of Arts and Humanities (CAH) was founded in 2023 and has six departments: English, History and Geography, Interdisciplinary Studies, Languages, Performing Arts and Philosophy and Religion.
+Interdisciplinary Studies includes the Global Black Studies, Women’s Leadership and World Cinema programs.
+The Brooks Center serves as a performing arts venue for the college.
+The college also offers a pre-law program and promotes the Humanities Hub, which intends to advance the outreach, scholarly and teaching activities of the humanities.

 Wilbur O. and Ann Powers College of Business

 The College of Business is accredited by the Association to Advance Collegiate Schools of Business.

+The College of Business, after receiving a $60m gift from Wilbur and Ann Powers, was renamed the Wilbur O. and Ann Power College of Business in October 2020.
+The College of Business was the first to be named in the history of Clemson University.

+The College of Business is ranked among the top schools on the Princeton Review’s 2023 "Best Business Schools" and "Best Business Schools (Southeast)" lists.
+The college is also listed on the "Best Online MBA Programs".
+It is ranked #10 for "Best MBA for Human Resources", #34 for "Top 50 Entrepreneurship: Grad", and #5 for "Top South Top 50 Entrepreneurship: Grad".

+As of 2024, U.S. News and World Report ranks the college #98 in "Best Business Schools" and #56 in "Part-time MBA."

 College of Engineering, Computing and Applied Sciences

 The College of Engineering, Computing, and Applied Sciences (CECAS) specializes in engineering as well as the physical sciences such as physics and chemistry.
 Inspired by Thomas Green Clemson's dream to create a "high seminary of learning to benefit the agricultural and mechanical arts," engineering and sciences have been an integral part of the university's development.
 Since the first degrees were granted in 1896, Clemson engineers and scientists have made significant contributions to South Carolina, the nation, and the world.

 CECAS was formed in 1995, joining the engineering disciplines with the chemistry, computer science, geological science, mathematical science, and physics and astronomy departments.

-College of Health and Human Development

-The College of Health and Human Development focuses on public health sciences, nursing, education, and parks, recreation, and tourism management.